zlshames/learn-programming-site/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `yarn server` for the api dev server.
+This is needed to have hot reload for the front-end and api for the back-end.
+On production these will run on 1 port.

 ## Code scaffolding